“It costs you a lot of money to be homeless. It costs you your self-pride, dignity and time.”

-Join us for the 9th Annual NOAH Telethon to raise funds and awareness of the only emergency shelter on Cape Cod.
+Join us for the HAC Annual Telethon to raise funds and awareness for our programs.

 HAC's family shelters provide a safe haven for families with a housing crisis.
 In all our family shelters, services provided to residents include training to improve skills as a parent and tenant.